-Album View: Freddie Nelson's Solo Record "Snake The Cage"
+Album View: Freddie Nelson's Solo Record "Shake The Cage"

 - Category: Reviews

 - Published: Thursday, 27 July 2017 17:02

 - Written by Dewa Nugraha

 Breaking into the international music scene with his collaboration with guitar virtuoso, Paul Gilbert in an exciting rock record entitled “United States”, Pittsburgh based rock musician, Freddie Nelson, decided to start his solo venture.
 Starting it out since 2015, Nelson finally managed to release his debut album called “Shake The Cage”, which received its official outing on July 7, 2017.
 On his new record, the singer/songwriter/guitarist crafted 11 tracks that can bring plenty excitement for music lovers all around the globe, notably those who are fans of rock music.

 For those who already know Nelson's previous work, they certainly can expect that strong vocal quality along with intriguing guitar play from him on his latest release.
 Straight from the start, fans will immediately experience those two major qualities the rocker possess as his opening track, 'Turn You On' offers that energetic hard rock piece with fine arrangement, riffs along with rockin' vocals.
 'Hey Doll' brought that slight ballad/pop rock sense from the rocker, though it still being arranged with heavy distortion, creating a rather nice blend that should attract many music lovers from different genre.
 A Queen like approach can be felt strongly through 'Light' as that big opera like rock with catchy ballad feel set to take its listener into a dreamy moment.